Les Escoumins: Demographics

 In the 2021 Canadian census conducted by Statistics Canada, Les Escoumins had a population of 1,794 living in 856 of its 983 total private dwellings, a change of from its 2016 population of 1,891.
 With a land area of 265.89 km2, it had a population density of in 2021.

 The median age of the population in 2021 was 54.8 and 92% of the people were over 15.
 At the same census 14.86% reported being Indigenous, almost evenly divided between Métis and First Nations.

 Languages spoken at the 2021 census, as a mother tongue were French (99.71%), English (0.29%), and other languages (0.29%).

 Economy

 Its economy is mostly based on the service sectors, especially education, health, and tourism.

 Attractions

 The Marine Environment Discovery Centre in Les Escoumins offers snorkelling and scuba diving, and observation areas for seals, seabirds, and whales, within the Saguenay–St. Lawrence Marine Park.

 Infrastructure

 The village is currently the largest of the so-called "Secteur BEST" (i.e. the municipalities of Bergeronnes, Escoumins, Sacré-Coeur, Tadoussac).
 It is home to a hospital (The Centre de santé de la Haute-Côte-Nord, previously known as Hôpital St-Alexandre), an Indian reserve (Essipit, an Innu community), an FM radio station, CHME, is located within Essipit.

 It is accessible via The Whale Route (Route 138).

-Whit 33 000 km of trails, The Federation of Snowmobile Clubs of Quebec and La Minganie Snowmobile Club, based in Les Escoumins, offer detailed interactive maps on the different circuits and their points of services.
+With 33 000 km of trails, The Federation of Snowmobile Clubs of Quebec and La Minganie Snowmobile Club, based in Les Escoumins, offer detailed interactive maps on the different circuits and their points of services.